Doraemon: Manga

 There have been two series of bilingual, Japanese and English, volumes of the manga by Shogakukan English Comics under the title Doraemon: Gadget Cat from the Future, and two audio versions.
 The first series has ten volumes and the second one has six.
-21st Century Publishing House released bilingual English-Chinese versions in mainland China, and Chingwin Publishing Group released bilingual English-Chinese versions in Taiwan.
+21st Century Publishing House released bilingual English-Chinese versions in mainland China, Chingwin Publishing Group released bilingual English-Chinese versions in Taiwan, and Chuang Yi published Chinese-English versions in Singapore.

 In July 2013, Fujiko F. Fujio Pro announced that they would be collaborating with ebook publisher Voyager Japan and localization company AltJapan Co., Ltd. to release an English-language version of the manga in full color digitally via the Amazon Kindle platform in North America.
 Shogakukan released the first volume in November 2013; by 2016, a total of 200 volumes have been published.
-The English version incorporates a variety of changes to character names; Nobita is "Noby", Shizuka is "Sue", Suneo is "Sneech", and Gian is "Big G", while the food dorayaki is "Yummy Bun/Fudgy Pudgy Pie".
+The Fujiko F. Fujio Pro English version incorporates a variety of changes to character names; Nobita is "Noby", Shizuka is "Sue", Suneo is "Sneech", and Gian is "Big G", while the food dorayaki is "Yummy Bun/Fudgy Pudgy Pie".
 Also, by 2016, four volumes of the manga had been published in English in print by Shogakukan Asia.

 Shogakukan started digital distribution of all forty-five original volumes throughout Japan from July 16, 2015.